 Through the Years

 Regardless of what decade you are fond of, there is a pattern out there to represent your love for it.
-If you are real lucky, you might be able to find original patterns from that time period.
+If you are really lucky, you might be able to find original patterns from that time period.
 Let's meet back here 10 years from now and see what this decade had to offer for us.
 Happy cross stitching!